-Now fade up the Main 1 fader and select Main 1 SURR as a Control Room Pre-Select in the monitor section, and press the corresponding HEAR button.
+Now fade up the Main 1 fader and select ST Line 1 in the monitor section, and press the corresponding HEAR button.
 If the channel fader and LS controls are set correctly you should hear the signal.

 Refer to the descriptions of the individual control panels and screens for more detailed descriptions.